causalMedAnalysis/cmedR/README.md

-# causalMedR: An R Package for Analyzing Causal Mediation
+# cmedR: An R Package for Analyzing Causal Mediation

 ## About casualMedR
 `casualMedR` is a R package for implementing the methods described in Wodtke and Zhou (Forthcoming, Cambridge University Press) "Causal Mediation Analysis."
 This package is currently under active development.
 Functionality may change without notice, and there may be bugs or incomplete features.
 Use with caution and at your own risk.